m1ch3al/flipper-zero-dev-tutorial/README.md

 ## Flipper Zero dev tutorial with examples.
 A fun journey to discover Flipper Zero and how FAP (Flipper-zero APplication) are developed.
 ![title](https://github.com/m1ch3al/flipper-zero-dev-tutorial/blob/main/images/title.png?raw=true)
 > VERY IMPORTANT:
 > Most likely I will write some bullshit: feel free to clone my repository, try, change and why not, improve my code.

+> ## As a developer I am used to working with Linux and this tutorial was written using ubuntu 20.04.5 LTS.
+I do not tried on Microsoft Windows.

-FlipperZero uses a particular structure for build its application called **SCons** (more information can be found here: https://scons.org)
+FlipperZero uses a particular structure for build its application called **SCons** (more information can be found here: https://scons.org): this ambitious project is a substitute of the classic Make and the configurations files are Python scripts for use the power of a real programming language to solve build problems.

 >   NOTE: for those whom is interested learning more about SCons, I advise to NOT continue.
 This tutorial helps you how to create applications for your FlipperZero, not about compilation and/or internal FreeRTOS information.

 # Simple FAP structure.
 A FAP (Flipperzero APplication) has a particular filesystem structure like this: